zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2020_intent.md

 code: https://github.com/visdesignlab/intent-system

-abstract: '
+abstract: "
+<p>Being able to capture or predict a user's intent behind a brush in a visualization tool has important implications in two scenarios.
+First, predicting intents can be used to auto-complete a partial selection in a mixed-initiative approach, with potential benefits to selection speed, correctness, and confidence.
+Second, capturing the intent of a selection can be used to improve recall, reproducibility, and even re-use.
+Augmenting provenance logs with semi-automatically captured intents makes it possible to save the reasoning behind selections.
-<p>Capturing provenance information of interactive visualization system is an important step towards reproducibility of findings.
-However, provenance data that is based on logged interactions does not capture higher-level intent behind the actions taken: provenance data captures the "what'' but not the "why''.
-For recall, reproducibility, and even re-use, however, understanding the why and the reasoning behind and action is critical.
-Capturing the intent of a user action, however, can currently only be achieved by manually specifying intent.
-In this paper we introduce a set of methods to infer intent for selections and brushes in scatterplots.
-We first introduce a taxonomy of types of patterns that users might specify, which we base on a formative study conducted with professional data analysts and scientists from a variety of fields.
-Based on this, we identify algorithms that can classify a selection into a semantically meaningful pattern.
-We then introduce a system that implements these methods and scores competing classifications against each other.
-Analysts then can use these predictions to conveniently capture their intent, while at the same time making a concise representation of that intent available to the system.
-Beyond capturing intent, we demonstrate that our methods can be used to speed up or correct selections, for example, when analysts missed to select a small set of points matching their intent.
-We evaluate our approach using usage scenarios conducted with domain experts.</p>
+In this paper, we introduce a method to infer intent for selections and brushes in scatterplots.
+We first introduce a taxonomy of types of patterns that users might specify, which we elicited in a formative study conducted with professional data analysts and scientists.
+Based on this, we identify algorithms that can classify these patterns, and introduce various approaches to score the match of each pattern to an analyst's selection of items.
+We introduce a system that implements these methods for scatterplots and ranks alternative patterns against each other.
+Analysts then can use these predictions to auto-complete partial selections, and to conveniently capture their intent and provide annotations, thus making a concise representation of that intent available to be stored as provenance data.
-'
+We evaluate our approach using interviews with domain experts and in a quantitative crowd-sourced study, in which we show that using auto-complete leads to improved selection accuracy for most types of patterns.</p>
+"
 ---

 # Acknowledgements

-We thank the domain experts we interviewed for their time and their willingness to provide datasets.
-We also thank Carolina Nobre for help with our qualitative data analysis.
-We gratefully acknowledge funding by the National Science Foundation (IIS 1751238).
+We thank the domain experts we interviewed for their time and their willingness to provide datasets, and Lane Harrison and members of the Visualization Design Lab for feedback.
+We gratefully acknowledge funding by the National Science Foundation (IIS 1751238) and by the Deutsche Forschungsgemeinschaft (251654672-TRR 161).